 What’s more filling than a thick juicy pulled chicken burger?
 Not too much in my opinion.
 I have been making this for quite a while, though not that often, I don’t want to ruin a good, simple thing.
 How much easy is it?

 Take some boneless, skinless chicken breast and put them in the bottom of your slow cooker.
+Add some diced onions for extra flavor.
+(I add onions to everything I made, slow cooker or not.)

 20 minutes or so before your ready to eat, take the chicken out, and shred it with forks, just pull it all apart into bit size pieces.
 Put it back into the slow cooker, stir it around with the BBQ sauce.
 Feel free to add more BBQ if you’d like.